-Another factor can be warranty period.
+Another factor can be the warranty period.
 The Concept2 has a 5-year frame warranty and 2-year parts.
-The Matrix Rowing Machine has a 7-year frame warranty and 3-years on parts.
-Again, both very good warranties!
+The Matrix Rowing Machine has a 7-year frame warranty and 3 years on parts.
+Again, both are very good warranties!

 I think it’s safe to say that both rowers have great build quality.
 As I mentioned, I wouldn’t let this section sway your opinion too much.

 I will say that if you are normally rough on your equipment, you may want to consider the Concept2.
 I’m positive these rowers can take a beating and they can withstand the test of time.

 Check out the video below of the World’s Strongest Man beating the 100m rowing record: